lopezdsr/sql-query/sql-query.md

 However, if the format is JSON, ORC, Parquet, or AVRO, after the `FROM` clause, specify STORED AS JSON, STORED AS ORC, STORED AS PARQUET, or STORED AS AVRO, as appropriate.
     - If the format of the input objects is CSV and a delimiter other than the default `,` (comma) is used, you have to specify the delimiter using the `FIELDS TERMINATED BY` option of the [`STORED AS`](/docs/services/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
 All single Unicode characters are allowed as delimiters.
     - By default, it is assumed that CSV input objects have a header line that specifies the names of the input columns.
 If the objects don't have a header line, you have to specify `NOHEADER` in the [`STORED AS`](/docs/services/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
-    - If required, you can use JOIN constructs to join data from several input URIs, even if those URIs point to different instances of Cloud {{site.data.keyword.cos_short}}.
+    - If required, you can use JOIN constructs to join data from several input URIs, even if those URIs point to different instances of Cloud {{site.data.keyword.cos_short}} .
-    - Use the `INTO` clause of a [query](https://test.cloud.ibm.com/docs/services/sql-query?topic=sql-query-sql-reference#chapterSQLQueryStatement) to specify the output [URI](#table-unique-resource-identifier), that is, the location to which the result is to be written and the desired result format.
+    - Use the `INTO` clause of a [query](/docs/services/sql-query?topic=sql-query-sql-reference#chapterSQLQueryStatement) to specify the output [URI](#table-unique-resource-identifier), that is, the location to which the result is to be written and the desired result format.
 2. Below the SELECT statement, the **Target** field displays where the result will be stored.
 A default location is chosen if your query does not specify an `INTO` clause.
 You must have at least 'Writer' access to the corresponding {{site.data.keyword.cos_short}} bucket.
 3. Click the **Run** button.
 When the query completes, a preview of the query result is displayed in the query result tab of the UI.
 Preview functionality is only available for CSV and JSON result formats.
 You can run up to five queries simultaneously with a standard plan instance of {{site.data.keyword.sqlquery_short}}.